Good and Bad Passwords How-To

 Brute Force, Dictionary Comparison

-The time to process a cracking dictionary is determined in
+The time to process a cracking dictionary is determined

-a similar manner.
-The total number of passwords to be tried,
+by the total number of passwords to be tried,

 which is a product of the number of words in the dictionary,